reportportal/docs/src/md/src/GettingStarted/Integrations.md

 3. Click on JIRA plugin pannel

-4. Click on a tab with exsisting integration
+4. Click on a tab with existing integration

 5. Click on "Edit authorization"